AndrejLukic815/Andrej-portfolio.github.io/index.md

 <img src="images/Moja_Hakaton_Slika.png?raw=true"/>
 After the compatition ended we were offered a business offer by GameChuck to work with them on this project.

+The GameChuck LTD is a very succesfull gaming company in Croatia and working with them was very exciting and very productive.

+I gained alot of experience working with them on this project.

 ### Games that I worked on:

 ---